gkonig/Superpy/README.txt

     With 'report' it's possible to get different types of reports.
     The choices are 'expired', 'inventory', 'revenue' and 'profit'.

-        'expired'           Returns a list of expired products.
-        'inventory'         Returns a list of all expired products.
+        'inventory'         Returns a list of all products.
         'revenue'           Returns the revenue.
         'profit'            Returns the profit.

-    For these reports a date should be specifief with the command '--date'.
+    For these reports a date can be specified with the command '--date'.

         '--date'            Follow the command with a date in format YYYY-MM-DD.

     Example:

-        python super.py expired --date
+        python super.py report revenue --date

 Additional guidance commands:

         python super.py -h
         python super.py buy --help
         python super.py report revenue --help